 How many times have you heard “She is so smart—she's fluent in Italian” or “Japanese” or “German”?
 The ability to speak, read, and understand more than one language is a sign of intelligence and a good education.
 In today’s world, it is also an ingredient for success, and Italian is an important language to learn.

 When you hear the word “Italy,” you probably think about the country’s art, music, literature, history—and food.
-You may not realize that Italy now has one of the top ten economies in the world and is also a leader in modern design, fashion, manufacturing, and engineering.
+You may not realize that Italy now has one of the top ten economies in the world and is also a leader in modern design, fashion, manufacturing, and engineering (watch the Italian Government video 'Italy, the Extraordinary Commonplace' here).
 Moreover, in the third millennium, Italy is regaining its position as the crossroads of Mediterranean cultures and is quickly becoming a multicultural nation.